 Filing a Complaint

-If you feel you have been discriminated against in the areas of employment, housing, credit or public accommodation based on the any of the listed protected statuses, you may call our office at (800) 566-9471 (toll-free in New Mexico) or (505) 827-6838 and speak with an intake officer.
+If you feel you have been discriminated against in the areas of employment, housing, application for credit, or public accommodation based on the any of the listed protected classes, please submit a complaint on the Human Rights Bureau Discrimination Inquiry form.
+An investigator will contact you to discuss your claims.

 - fax: 505-827-6878